satelliondao/satellion/README.md

 The initial release will support Bitcoin only; consideration of other assets will be deferred until much later, and only after careful evaluation.

-Focus: macOS and Linux systems, with hierarchical deterministic (HD) wallet generation and support for modern Bitcoin Taproot address derivation.

 ## Principles

 ### Neutrino Client Protocol